-It is too easy for business owners to get caught up into the day to day tasks involved in running the business and therefore constantly work in the business as opposed to on the business.
+It is too easy for business owners to get caught up in the day to day tasks involved in running the business and therefore constantly work in the business as opposed to on the business.

 What should you look for in a small business mentor?

 Ideally, you want a good rapport with your mentor.
-You want them to be someone you are comfortable with, that you can share not just problems with but also celebrate success with.
-A mentor for small business should not just talk about themselves, they should be good listeners but not someone who will mollycoddle you.
+You want them to be someone you are comfortable with, that you can share not just problems with, but also celebrate success with.
+A mentor for small business should not just talk about themselves, they should be good listeners, but not someone who will mollycoddle you.

 Respect and trust are vital on both sides when it comes to mentoring.

-If you are very new to business mentoring gives that all important guidance and support to get the basics in place.
+If you are very new to business, mentoring gives that all important guidance and support to get the basics in place.
 Empowerment is the word.